leomccormack/sparta-site/content/docs/plugins/overview.md

 ### Other plug-ins
 * [**cropac_binaural**](../cropac-binaural/#plug-in-description) - An adaptive binaural first.order ambisonic decoder based on the parametric CroPaC model, with a built-in SOFA loader and head-tracking support via OSC messages.
 * [**HOSIRR**](../hosirr/#application-description) - An Ambisonic room impulse response (RIR) renderer for arbitrary loudspeaker setups, based on the Higher-order Spatial Impulse Response Rendering (HO-SIRR) algorithm.
+* [**UltrasonicSuperHearing**](../ultrasonicsuperhearing/#UltrasonicSuperHearing) - A plug-in for the binaural reproduction of ultrasonic sound sources captured using a 6-sensor ultrasonic microphone array, which uses direction-of-arrival estimation and pitch-down-shifting prior to binauralisation in order to provide the appropriate localisation cues.